learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 - **Current context**
     - The name of the context that is currently active

 Our main interest here is in the contexts.
 Each context consists of a cluster, a user, and a namespace.
-When `kubectl` is invoked, it always uses one of the contexts defined in the kubeconfig file.
-Concretely, if `kubectl` uses, say, the context *MyContext*, this means the following:
+When kubectl is invoked, it always uses one of the contexts defined in the kubeconfig file.
+Concretely, if kubectl uses, say, the context *MyContext*, this means the following:

-- `kubectl` connects to the API server URL defined in the *cluster* of *MyContext*
+- kubectl connects to the API server URL defined in the *cluster* of *MyContext*
-- `kubectl` authenticates to the API server using the credentials in the *user* of *MyContext*
+- kubectl authenticates to the API server using the credentials in the *user* of *MyContext*
-- `kubectl` performs any Kubernetes operation in the namespace defined in the *namespace* of *MyContext*
+- kubectl performs any Kubernetes operation in the namespace defined in the *namespace* of *MyContext*

-The context that `kubectl` uses is the one set in the **current context** field of the kubeconfig file.
+The context that kubectl uses is the one set in the **current context** field of the kubeconfig file.
 The value of this field can be easily changed.
-This allows you to apply the next invocation of `kubectl` to another cluster, or to the same cluster but authenticate with a different user, or to the same cluster with the same user but using a different namespace, and so on, and so on.
+This allows you to apply the next invocation of kubectl to another cluster, or to the same cluster but authenticate with a different user, or to the same cluster with the same user but using a different namespace, and so on, and so on.
 By defining appropriate contexts, you can cover any use case of how to connect to which cluster.

 ### Managing Contexts

-So, when you're working with `kubectl`, you might have a couple of questions:
+So, when you're working with kubectl, you might have a couple of questions:

 - What is the current context?
 - Which contexts exist?
 - How can I change the current context?

-Fortunately, `kubectl` provides commands that address these questions:
+Fortunately, kubectl provides commands that address these questions:

 ~~~bash
 # What is the current context?